Billy Sullivan (businessman): New England Patriots

-In 1971, Sullivan changed the team's name from the Boston Patriots to the New England Patriots to correspond with the team's move to Schaefer Stadium in Foxborough, Massachusetts, and to embrace all of New England.
+In March 1971, Sullivan changed the team's name from the Boston Patriots to the New England Patriots to correspond with the team's move to Schaefer Stadium in Foxborough, Massachusetts, and to embrace all of New England (a previous decision in February to rebrand as the "Bay State Patriots" was rejected).

 In 1974, Sullivan was ousted as president of the Patriots despite owning more than 20% of the voting stock.
 By the end of 1975, the Sullivans had bought out the minority partners and regained control.
 This was out of necessity; the only way he could pay back the $5.3 million in loans that he took out to buy out his partners was to acquire all of the outstanding stock.
 In order to do this, Sullivan needed to buy out the non-voting public shareholders.
 Sullivan structured a deal that provided the non-voting public shareholders $15/share and the transaction was approved by the shareholder class.
 Prior to the shareholders vote, Sullivan pushed a bill through the Massachusetts legislature that allowed companies to buy back non-voting public shares if a majority of shareholders voted in favor, rather than the two-thirds vote that was required before the law was passed.